burlster1980/arupcodev060/content/arup-pages/advisory-services/people-and-organisations.md

         <div class="rich-text">
             <div class="reveal rich-text__content">
                 <h2>Wellbeing: the people factor</h2><p>
-Our understanding of the health and wellbeing performance of the built environment continues to grow and is now a central part of the design process and operational considerations for any asset.</p><P>Daylight levels, material choices, acoustic performance all play a role.
+Our understanding of the health and wellbeing performance of the built environment continues to grow and is now a central part of the design process and operational considerations for any asset.
+Daylight levels, material choices, acoustic performance all play a role.
 But the workplace isn’t just the building.
 Our experts ask deeper questions: is an organisation structured to nurture their people’s talent and contribution?
 Is the working culture one where everyone can learn and develop?
-</P><p>
+</p><p>
 Arup is at the forefront in developing environmental and wellness strategies for the built environment, with extensive experience in implementing all building rating systems including WELL, LEED and BREEAM.
-We help clients to understand and shape the physical and psychological factors that make for a successful business
+We help clients to understand and shape the physical and psychological factors that make for a successful business.

 </p>
             </div>
         </div>